KeivanShariatmadar/meva-data/annotation/DIVA-phase-2/MEVA/README.md

 ### Submitting new annotations

-1. Fork this repo to your gitlab account
+1. Fork this repo to your gitlab account.

-2. Create a new branch from master to hold you annotations.
+2. Create a new branch from master for your annotations.

-2. Create a new directory [contrib](contrib)
+2. Create a new subdirectory in [contrib](contrib) to hold your annotaitons.

-3. Copy the [contribution template](contrib/template.md) to use as your readme; please fill out all the fields.
+3. Copy the [contribution template](contrib-template.md) to use as your readme; please fill out all the fields.

 4. Add your annotations to the subdirectory.
 Please use the KPF (preferred) or NIST json formats if possible; if not, please include documentation describing your annotation schema.